Jax and the Hellhound

 Jax and the Hellhound is a limited series comic book by Dennis Morales Francis and published by Blackthorne Publishing.

-The series was about a young man who traveled around the world helping the U.S. Government fight the bad guys and helping a canine demon keep the really bad creatures from entering our dimension.
+The series was about a young man who traveled around the world helping the U.S. government fight the bad guys and helping a canine demon keep the really bad creatures from entering Earth.
 The combination of 1980's futility of the war on drugs mirrored the fantasy aspects of the policing of inter-dimensional space.

 Plot

-Jacob (Jax) Marosco is mentored by Mulu a Dimensional Occult Guardian.
-The three issue storyline centered on the demi-god Jareda who wished to attempt a resurrection in our dimension.
-Jax and Mulu are committed to stopping him at any cost; including their lives.
+Jacob (Jax) Marosco is mentored by Mulu, a Dimensional Occult Guardian.
+The three issue storyline centered on the demi-god Jareda who wished to attempt a resurrection on Earth.
+Jax and Mulu are committed to stopping him at any cost, including their lives.

-The début of Jax and Mulu online.
-Cover art by Dennis Francis.

 The story covered the war on drugs, mysticism, and a romantic relationship with an older woman.
-Jax and the Hellhound was part of Blackthorne Publishing’s pro black and white lineup.
-The 1980s produced the black and white comic craze that fired up the imaginations of kids and grownups alike.
-Unfortunately greed and over-speculation took its toll on the comic book market by the 1990s and many indie publishers went out of business.
-The black and white comic book market never returned to the level of popularity seen in the mid-1980s.
+Jax and the Hellhound was part of Blackthorne Publishing's black and white comics lineup.

-Dennis Morales Francis also co created the critically acclaimed Street Wolf along with Mark-Wayne Harris.
+Dennis Morales Francis also co-created Street Wolf along with Mark-Wayne Harris.
 He also penciled XL, Locke, Major Lancer and the Starlight Squadron and other books for DC Comics, Blackthorne Publishing, Eclipse Comics and other publishers.

-The Jax and the Hellhound series has been resurrected by Dennis Morales Francis as a full color graphic novel series and can be previewed online at www.graphic-novels.com as well as [www.drunkduck.com].
+The Jax and the Hellhound series was resurrected by Dennis Morales Francis as a full color graphic novel series.